academicinheaven/aih-pandoc/README.md

 # Pandoc Image for Academic in Heaven

-This is an image with Pandoc and core Pandoc components on the basis of the `mambaorg/micromamba` image, which itself is (currently) based on Debian `bookwork-slim`.
+This is an `linux/arm64` image with Pandoc and core Pandoc components on the basis of the `mambaorg/micromamba` image, which itself is (currently) based on Debian `bookwork-slim` for the [Academic in Heaven](https://github.com/academicinheaven) project.

 As [Academic in Heaven](https://github.com/academicinheaven) is based on `micromamba` and